PowerSheetco/rss-reader-upwork/privacy-policy.md

 * **See, edit, create, and delete all your Google Sheets spreadsheets**

   -- necessary to access the spreadsheet from the Google Apps Script.
-We access only the RSS Reader Upwork spreadsheet.
+We access only the RSS Reader Upwork spreadsheet

 * **View and manage your forms in Google Drive**

   -- we are using the settings form to make it easier to change settings.
-We access only the Settings form bound to the RSS Reader spreadsheet.
+We access only the Settings form bound to the RSS Reader Upwork spreadsheet

 * **Connect to an external service**

-  -- this is necessary to fetch the feeds.
+  -- this is necessary to fetch the feeds

 * **Send email as you**

   -- this is necessary to send you email notifications.
-We only need SEND access - we do not need access to your inbox.
+We only need SEND access - we do not need access to your inbox

 * **Allow this application to run when you are not present**

-  -- this in necessary to regularly check the feeds.
+  -- this in necessary to regularly check the feeds